-After hitting a high of 9.9% in mid-2010, US unemployment dropped to around 5.5% by the first half of 2015, the lowest rate since 2008.
+After hitting a high of 9.9% in mid-2010, US unemployment dropped to 4.9% by June 2016, the lowest rate since 2008.
 Where will it go next?
 Economists weigh multiple factors and have multiple theories on what is good and bad for job creation.

 You probably do, too.
 So why not turn your ideas into trades?
 The Jobless Claims report is issued weekly in the U.S., detailing the total number of Americans filing for unemployment benefits.
 Nadex offers a limited-risk, weekly binary option on the jobless claims number released on Thursdays by the US Department of Labor.

 Week ending September 24, 2016: